MooseThuraya/TestingDebuggingTeamProject/README.md

 ## Project goals

-Implement full testing environment for the game in `Java`, including, but not limited to
+Implement full testing environment for the game in `Java`, including, but not limited to:

 1. `Regression and Unit Testing`
 2. `Mutant`